What will I learn?

 What is the structure of the course?

-The structure of the course is broken down into two categories; Core content and Practical work:
+The structure of the course is broken down into two categories: core content and practical work.

 Core Content